 - Sherlock Holmes:

 - Subverted in the story "The Man with the Twisted Lip".
-Watson asks how a crippled beggar could have killed a man in his prime, but Holmes explains the beggar merely got a limp, his arms are strong enough.
-The ending reveals a more convincing reason why he is innocent, he actually is the man he is accused of killing.
+Watson asks how a crippled beggar could have killed a man in his prime, but Holmes explains that while the beggar has a limp, his arms are strong enough.
+The ending reveals a more convincing reason why he is innocent: he actually is the man he is accused of killing.

 - In the story "The Adventure of Black Peter": The first suspect in Peter's murder is a man who broke into his house.
 He claims he was looking for information about his missing father.
 Holmes is quick to point out to the police that such a small guy could hardly have impaled a man with a harpoon.

 - In the story "The Three Students", a university professor is certain that one of his three scholarship students went into his office and started copying down the exam text before being interrupted.
-Holmes quickly figures out only someone of his own height or taller could have seen the papers on the desk from the window, which eliminates the shortest student as a suspect.
+Holmes quickly figures out that only someone of his own height or taller could have seen the papers on the desk from the window, which eliminates the shortest student as a suspect.